mattpap/masters-thesis/sphinx/src/introduction.rst

 other mathematical software that use Python, for example in Sage (http://www.sage-math.org), this problem is resolved by using a preparser, which alters Python's semantics and allows for automatic conversions of this kind.
-However, we consider using by default a preparser as actually constructing a new language, because those tiny differences might be tricky.
+However, we consider using by default a preparser as actually constructing a new language, because those tiny differences might be tricky to learn, especially for newcomers.

 The author's role
 =================